 The defense of CCW in a Prohibited Zone is an area of criminal law where the phrase “Ignorance of the law is no defense” is applicable.
 For instance, it is not a defense that you didn’t know you could not carry a pistol into a bar.
 Anyone who possesses a pistol must make sure they know the rules.
 That being said, an astute criminal defense expert can always craft a defense with any facts.

 Probably the most common defense is that the person simply forgot he or she had the pistol on them.
 This is especially true for women who carry their pistol in their purses rather than a holster or leg strap.
 Just as people sometimes forget things at the office or at home, people can forget they have brought something with them as well.
 Criminal convictions require criminal intent or knowledge.
 There would be no criminal liability if you did not intend to do something or know it was happening (with some limited exceptions).
 A few defendable scenarios may be:

-- The pistol was in a pocket of a bulky jacket, and its presence was forgotten;
+- The pistol was in the pocket of a bulky jacket, and its presence was forgotten;

 - A person was not planning to enter a prohibited area with a gun but had an emergency situation develop and there was no time or ability to stow the gun in a permissible place;

 - A person was on his way home from a gun range and decided to stop for lunch at a bar and forgot he had the gun on him;